 One of the most important aspects of a redesign is to make it easier for visitors and potential clients to navigate and find the information they want on your site.
 As of the third quarter of 2021, about 50% of all web traffic in the United States originated from mobile devices, according to Statista.

-This statistic makes it more important than ever to have a responsive website designed to provide a great experience no matter the screen or viewport size.
+This statistic makes it more important than ever to have a responsive website designed to provide a great experience, no matter the screen or viewport size.

 8. The Website Launch

 All the hard work has been completed, and now it’s time for launch!
-After the site is live, it’s time to complete some testing to ensure everything went according to plan.
+After the site is live, it’s time to complete some testing to ensure everything goes according to plan.
 Eight high-priority checks must be completed as soon as your new website goes live.

 - HTTP status codes: Do you see any server errors?